Black (Supernatural): Critical reviews

 Samantha Highfill of EW stated: "The thing that Supernatural does better than probably any other show on television right now — and therefore one of the main reasons it's starting season 10 — is taking what is a very dramatic story and having fun with it.
 This show doesn't take itself too seriously, and that is why it's successful.
 For example, this premiere could've been incredibly dark.
 After nine years of saving people and hunting things, Dean became the thing he hunts.
 No, he isn't possessed by a demon.
 He is a demon.
-But instead of catching up with Dean on a killing spree, we find him at a road house in Beulah, North Dakota.
 Okay, so that's pretty depressing, but it's not nearly as bad as it could've been.
 I mean, he could've been in West Virginia.
 All jokes aside, this premiere was everything fans have come to know and love about a Supernatural episode.
 There was humor — mostly thanks to Dean and Crowley — while precious, precious Sam held down the dramatic fort.
 (Literally, he's been holding down things in the Winchester bunker for six weeks.)
 And then, thanks to Cole, the newest cast addition — who sounds freakishly like Josh Lucas — we've got just enough new intrigue.
 If this episode were a recipe, well, it'd create one delicious bacon cheeseburger."

 Sean McKenna from TV Fanatic, gave a 4.5 star rating out of 5, stating: "That said, I'm thoroughly invested again in the series, the possibilities seem exciting, and the way the focus really locked in on the characters is always a plus.
 Especially, seeing as the changes to them and their world are dramatically different from when Sam and Dean first started their journey in the pilot.
 It's safe to say that Supernatural Season 10 has hit the ground the running, and the series still has plenty of gas left in its tank.
 Another round in the Impala we go."

-MaryAnn Sleasman of TV.com wrote, "Anyway, 'Black' raised many more questions than it cared to answer, which is infuriating after waiting all hellatus for info, but also exciting, because I have no idea WTF is happening and in for a 10-year-old show (that's, like, a whole FOURTH GRADER, you guys) that's very, very awesome."